 The Mental Health and Wellbeing Appointment

-Are you feeling low in mood?
+Are you over 18 years old and feeling low in mood?
 Anxious?
 Struggling with sleep?
 Worried about a relationship, work or university?

 If so you can now book a 30 minute ‘Wellbeing appointment’ with one of our Practice Nurses where they will spend time talking to you about your worries and concerns.
 They will try and help you identify ways to improve your mood and also help you navigate the resources available to help manage your mental health issues.

 After seeing a GP they may refer you to one of these appointments but you are also able to book an appointment yourself via reception.

 It would be helpful if you could fill out this Wellbeing Questionnaire then print and hand in prior to the appointment.
 If you do not have access to a printer then please ask at reception for a copy.

 Not everyone will benefit from an antidepressant, and there is evidence to support their use in combination with other psychological therapies.
 Please click on this link to find out more about antidepressant medication, and whether it is right for you.

 If you are suffering with mental health problems and need help in an emergency out of hours, you can contact the NHS24 on 111.
 This service is available 24/7.
 If it is within practice hours 8am-6pm then please contact the surgery where a Duty Doctor will be available.